 There are two other parameters that imitative strategies may or may not use as part of their algorithm.
 One is the Neighbourhood Weighting, for which a range of values for Land Managers is specified at the Subpopulation level.
 This is intended to represent the degree to which Land Managers weight information from neighbouring Land Parcels as opposed to their own when choosing a Land Use to imitate.
 At a Neighbourhood Weighting of zero, Land Managers only pay attention to their own Land Parcels, and at a Neighbourhood Weighting of one, Land Managers give equal weight to all information.
-There is no restriction on the value the Neighbourhood Weighting may take.
+The Neighbourhood Weighting otherwise be any positive floating point number.
 The one way in which Land Managers' decision-making processes may be changed during a simulation run is a legacy provision for the Neighbourhood Weighting to change.
 This, somewhat inconveniently, is specified at the global, rather than Subpopulation level.
 It specifies the amount to add to the Neighbourhood Weighting of a Land Manager for each Land Parcel lost, and to subtract from it for each Land Parcel gained.